alessandro-amadelli/JS_OTP/README.md

 Very simple implementation and usage

 ### Cons
-You have to exchange the key in a secure way.
+You have to exchange the key in a secret and secure way.
-The key is the same length of the plain text, meaning that if you have a very large file, the key will be large too.
+The key is the same length of the original message, meaning that if you have a very large text, the key will be large too.